AstroVPK/kali/README.md

 `bash-prompt$ source lib/setup.sh`

-in every new terminal that you use the library in.
+in every new terminal that you use `libcarma` in.
 You may consider adding

 `source {path to library}lib/setup.sh`